classroomtechtools/Endpoints/README.md

 # Endpoints

-A library SDK for Google AppsScripts that makes working with public APIs a cinch.
+A library SDK for Google AppsScripts that makes working with google and public APIs a cinch.

 ## Quickstart

 ### To use as a library as an AppsScripts library

+Library ID: `1WovLPVqVjZxkxkgCNgI3S_A3eDsX3DWOAoetZgRGW1JpGQ_9TK25y7mB`
 Project ID: `MOwaCM3sJzFttpUe7GAFibvD8R0iiSsw_`

 ### To import as an npm module: